microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Submit a pull request

-Finally, submit a pull request through the GitHub website.
+Finally, submit a pull request to the main toolkit repository through the GitHub website.

 ## Long term repo maintenance